 To avail of these benefits, you must set up the right email sequence across different user journey stages.
 That's what we will be discussing next.

-8 types of email sequences you can set up
+8 email sequence examples you can set up

 So, onboarding your new subscribers works the same way.
-Onboarding is your chance to accompany them with your product or services, resolve their issues (if any), highlight your product's pro benefits, and ensure they have a great experience.
+Onboarding is your chance to accompany them while they explore your product or services, resolve their issues (if any), highlight your product's pro benefits, and ensure they have a great experience.

 Onboarding email sequence example: